Snake Tales (TV series)

-Snake Tales is a 2009 Australian children's television series produced by Westside Film & Television and distributed by Southern Star.
-The series, filmed in Victoria, consisted of thirteen episodes and premiered on the Nine Network on 5 September 2009.
+Snake Tales is a 2009 Australian children's television series, comprising 13 episodes.
+It premiered on the Nine Network on 5 September 2009.

 Overview

 The series revolves around a Snake Park located in the fictional suburb of Barren-Barren, the park is home to several residents, one of which is Tiger, daughter of the snake park owner Jake.
 Tiger is a twelve-year-old girl, who is matured well beyond her years and desires to move to the city.
 Her father is a not-so bright teacher, who runs the park and home school, known as the International Outback school.
 Tiger is joined by her brother J.J, siblings Skye and Harrison and their mother Miranda with international student Digby.
 Together they face the problems of living together and turning the snake park into a success.